 Best for: Historical, Repeat Visitors

-The British arrived in India in the early 17th century, and their legacy very much remains to this day in India.
-There is a bond between India and British that you see on a daily basis, whether it is the countless games of cricket being played around every street corner, or just a love of formality and bureaucracy.
-The great cities which the British made home very much remain, such as Calcutta, Bombay, New Delhi and Madras.
-This tour visits three of them, but we can tailor-make any itinerary based along the colonial theme.
-For instance, you might well want to trace an ancestor’s movements, and that might well take you to way off-the-beaten track, and we can help plan a bespoke tour that includes it.
+The British arrived in India in the early 17th century, and their legacy remains.
+You see a bond between India and the British daily, whether it is the countless games of cricket taking place around every street corner or just a love of formality and bureaucracy!
+The great cities the British established, such as Calcutta, Bombay, New Delhi, and Madras, all reveal echoes of their colonial past.
+This tour visits three of them, but we can tailor-make any itinerary based on colonial themes.
+For instance, you might want to trace an ancestors’ movements, which could take you way off the beaten track.
 We can even give pointers on genealogical research.

-This suggested itinerary begins in Bombay, and staying at the best address in town, the Taj Mahal.
-It looks out over the Gateway to India, where many of the people who lived and worked in India docked for the first time.
-You’ll have a private guide to explore the old city, seeing much of the architecture that remains to this day and imagining how the city was in times gone by.
+This suggested itinerary begins in Bombay and stays at the best address in town, the Taj Mahal.
+It looks over the Gateway to India, where many people who lived and worked in India docked for the first time on their arrival to the subcontinent.
+You’ll have a private guide to explore the old city, see much of the architecture that remains to this day and imagine how the town was in the past.

 Fly north to Chandigarh and move into the foothills of the Himalayas on the four-hour drive to Shimla, the summer capital of the Raj.
-You’ll stay up at Wildflower Hall, which was once the estate of Lord Kitchener.
-You’ll be able to take a walking tour through Shimla starting at Christ Church and making your way down the Mall, past places like the Gaiety Theatre towards the Viceregal Lodge.
+You’ll stay at Wildflower Hall, which was once the estate of Lord Kitchener.
+Take a walking tour through Shimla, starting at Christ Church and making your way down the Mall, visiting colonial-era buildings like the Gaiety Theatre and concluding at the Viceregal Lodge.

-Drive back to Kalka and take the train to Delhi to stay in the Imperial, Delhi’s ‘Grand Dame’.
-We have created a specialist colonial tour of Delhi, seeing the locations of the Delhi Durbar, Skinner’s Church and more of the old British legacy.
+Drive back to Kalka and take the train to Delhi to stay in the Imperial, Delhi’s ”Grand Dame”.
+We have created a specialist colonial tour of Delhi, seeing the Delhi Durbar, Skinner’s Church and more of the old British legacy.

-Fly up to Bagdogra, and spend three nights in a colonial tea bungalow, close to Darjeeling.
-Explore this interesting hill-station with a private guide, and spend a few days just enjoying the Himalayan views.
-Live it up like a planter, enjoying cups of tea on your veranda.
+Fly up to Bagdogra, and spend three nights in a colonial tea bungalow close to Darjeeling.
+Explore this exciting hill station with a private guide, and enjoy the Himalayan views for a few days.
+Then, live it up like a planter, enjoying cups of tea on your veranda.

 Drive back to Bagdogra and fly to Delhi for a final night before returning home.